hfp/libxs/documentation/libxs_aux.md

 LIBXS comes with a number of light-weight abstraction layers (macro and API-based), which are distinct from the internal API (include files in [src](https://github.com/hfp/libxs/tree/main/src) directory) and that are exposed for general use (and hence part of the [include](https://github.com/hfp/libxs/tree/main/include) directory).

 The synchronization layer is mainly based on macros: LIBXS_LOCK_\* provide spin-locks, mutexes, and reader-writer locks (LIBXS_LOCK_SPINLOCK, LIBXS_LOCK_MUTEX, and LIBXS_LOCK_RWLOCK respectively).
 Usually the spin-lock is also named LIBXS_LOCK_DEFAULT.
 The implementation is intentionally based on OS-native primitives unless LIBXS is reconfigured (per LIBXS_LOCK_SYSTEM) or built using `make OMP=1` (using OpenMP inside of the library is not recommended).
-The life-cycle of a lock looks like:
+The life cycle of a lock looks like:

 ```C
 /* attribute variable and lock variable */